Jika-tabi: Use

 Though they have faced competition by the introduction of steel-toe workboots in some industries, jika tabi are still preferred by some due to the flexibility of the soles allowing the wearer a greater degree of grip than rigid-soled shoes allow.
 Other varieties of jika-tabi have been developed for specific labouring purposes, such as knee-high jika-tabi made entirely of rubber used by workers in rice fields and other wet and muddy environments.

 In recent years, some jika-tabi manufacturers have introduced steel-toe and hard resin varieties of jika-tabi, which have been approved by the Japan Occupational Safety and Health Resource Center.
 These have some precedents in traditional kōgake (tabi with chainmail or plate armour).

 Outside Japan, jika-tabi are available from online and martial-arts shops, and are used by practitioners of the martial art of Bujinkan budo taijutsu, especially when training outdoors.
 Jika-tabi are also commonly worn for certain kinds of exercise, specifically cross country running, walking, and climbing.

 Though typically worn for manual labour and exercise, jika-tabi are also worn for comfort and as a casual shoe.
 A variation of jika-tabi known as matsuri tabi is so called due to commonly being worn for festivals; this variety features extra cushioning in the sole for comfort.

 In popular culture

-In recent years, jika-tabi have been seen in Hollywood movie productions.
-Examples include The Wolverine, 47 Ronin, Big Hero 6, Star Trek, Thor: The Dark World and Black Panther.
+In recent years, jika-tabi have been seen in some Hollywood movie and television productions.
+Examples include The Wolverine, 47 Ronin, Big Hero 6, Star Trek, Thor: The Dark World, Ahsoka, The Mandalorian, and Black Panther.
 Jika-tabi have also been seen in the short movie Anima from Thom Yorke (2019).